Frequently Asked Questions

 Restoration projects may be incorporated into the WRMP in several ways, including:

-- Restoration managers can also use WRMP geospatial data, such as the Baylands Change Basemap currently in development, to collect and report information about vegetated habitats at their sites.
-An updated map of bayland habitats will be available every 5 years.
+• Restoration managers can also use WRMP geospatial data, such as the Baylands Habitat Map, to collect and report information about vegetated habitats at their sites.
+An updated map of bayland habitats will be available every ~5 years.

-CRAM is an important part of the WRMP’s planned monitoring protocols.
-Eventually, the WRMP plans to use CRAM to assess wetland benchmark, reference, and project sites at regular time intervals.
-The WRMP is also developing standardized ways to assess the San Francisco Bay’s wetland health and resiliency in other ways, including through regional mapping and detailed measurements of the water, animals, and plants at specific wetland sites.
+CRAM is an important part of the WRMP’s monitoring protocols and constitutes Level 2 of the WRAMP framework mentioned above.
+The WRMP uses CRAM to assess applicable wetland benchmark, reference, and project sites at regular time intervals.
+The WRMP also develops standardized methods to assess the Bay’s wetland health and resiliency in other ways, including through regional mapping and detailed measurements of the water, animals, and plants at specific wetland sites.
 For more detailed technical information, see the master matrix of planned WRMP indicators; CRAM is the assessment method to provide data for the WRMP’s Indicator 11, which is a Level 2 assessment (from the State of California’s Wetland Monitoring Workgroup’s Wetland and Riparian Area Monitoring Plan framework).

 Will project implementers be expected to conduct additional post-construction monitoring to meet WRMP requirements?
 Will they be required to fund implementation of the WRMP?

-The overall goal of the WRMP is to inform monitoring requirements so that they are more cost effective, inform adaptive management and other stakeholder needs, and reduce the amount of project-level monitoring at any individual site.
+The overall goal of the WRMP is to inform monitoring requirements so that they are more cost effective, inform adaptive management, and reduce the amount of project-level monitoring at any individual site.
 However, the WRMP does not have authority over post-construction monitoring requirements, which often come from the funder and/or regulatory agencies.
-One way the WRMP might inform post-construction monitoring requirements is through the development of monitoring questions, indicators, and metrics based on the WRMP Guiding Questions.
+One way the WRMP might inform post-construction monitoring requirements is through the development of monitoring questions, indicators, and metrics that address the WRMP Guiding Questions.

-Project implementers will not be required to fund the WRMP.
-The WRMP is intended as an optional resource to inform permit-driven monitoring.
+Project implementers are not required to fund the WRMP.
 Depending on adoption of the WRMP resources by regulators and other partners, project implementers might see an option to participate in monitoring requirements through the WRMP or independently.

 In the meantime, the WRMP is actively coordinating information sharing with regulating authorities via the Bay Restoration Regulatory Integration Team (BRRIT).
 This coordination will encourage opportunities for regulatory use of WRMP products.

-Will the data portal be comprehensive and include data from existing programs/databases?
+Will the WRMP data portal be comprehensive and include data from existing programs/databases?

 The WRMP data portal is being designed to accommodate and link to data from existing programs and databases.
-There will be options for people to upload a file or link to another dataset to minimize the need to enter data in multiple places.
+As datasets are prioritized for inclusion based on salience to future analysis, they will be added to the data portal.
+Furthermore, there will be options for people to upload a file or link to another dataset to minimize the need to enter data in multiple places.
 In the future, the WRMP will develop a plan for integrating the various datasets into summary reports and visualizations.

 Who will manage the data?
 How will data be collected, archived, and made available for users?

-Existing funded efforts are focused on harmonizing existing datasets and developing Standard Operating Procedures (SOPs).
-WRMP staff (through co-management with SFEI and SFEP) will manage the data portal, QA/QC procedures, and other quality control measures.
-Staff are developing a data portal to monitor the inputs and outputs of data collected, allowing users to access relevant current and historical data.
-This will also be connected to the Geospatial Data Catalog for sharing and accessing the datasets and related contextual information (metadata).
+Existing funded efforts are focused on harmonizing existing datasets and developing Standard Operating Procedures (SOPs) for high priority monitoring activities.
+WRMP staff (through co-management with SFEI and SFEP) are developing a data portal for users to access relevant current and historical data.
+WRMP staff manage the data portal, QA/QC procedures, and other quality control measures.
+The team will monitor the integration and distribution of data collected.
+The data portal will also be connected to the Geospatial Data Catalog for sharing and accessing the datasets and related contextual information (metadata).
+It will also connect to WRAMP tool (see above) for relevant analysis.
 The data portal will be flexible so that it can be enhanced in the future in different phases of the WRMP.
-In 2022, the SF Bay Joint Venture and SF Bay National Estuarine Research Reserve will supported information transfer activities, including training opportunities for potential data collectors and intended users of the data portal.
+In 2022, the SF Bay Joint Venture and SF Bay National Estuarine Research Reserve supported information transfer activities, including training opportunities for potential data collectors and intended users of the data portal.

 Program Status and Development

 What are the next steps so that data collection can begin?
-What’s the estimated timeline for starting to implement the program?
+What is the estimated timeline for starting to implement the program?

 How might the program expand in the future?

 The core program areas of the WRMP are Program Management, Science Implementation, Data Management, and Communications/Outreach.
-Work within these areas will continue to expand based on the decisions of the Steering Committee and Technical Advisory Committee.
+Work within these areas will continue to expand based on the decisions of the Steering Committee and Technical Advisory Committee, as well as funding availability.
 Some priority areas the program is currently exploring include:

-- Subject-matter expansion to include more than the set of pilot indicators that will be implemented in the first three years
+• Subject-matter expansion to include more than the set of initial indicators that will be implemented in the first three years

 What are some lessons learned during development of the program?